vercel/next.js/examples/with-typescript/README.md

 yarn add --dev @types/react @types/react-dom @types/node
 ```

-When we run `next dev` the next time, Next.js will start looking for any `.ts` or `.tsx` files in our project and builds it.
-It even automatically creates/updates a `tsconfig.json` file for our project with the recommended settings.
+When we run `next dev` the next time, Next.js will start looking for any `.ts` or `.tsx` files in your project and builds it.
+It also automatically creates and updates a `tsconfig.json` file for your project with the recommended settings.

 Next.js has built-in TypeScript declarations, so we'll get autocompletion for Next.js' modules straight away.